top of page

 Fast nanoscopic cellular deformations accompanying cells' functional activities

-In primary cortical neuron during the action potential:
+In primary cortical neurons during the action potential:

 Schematics.png